apigee/registry/cmd/registry/README.md

 ## Importing API information with the Registry tool

-The `registry` tool currently includes several demonstration subcommands that upload API descriptions into a registry and one subcommmand that is likely to become a recommended way to populate an API registry.
+The `registry` tool currently includes several demonstration subcommands that upload API descriptions into a registry and one subcommmand (`registry apply`) that is likely to become a recommended way to populate an API registry.

 - `registry upload bulk openapi` reads OpenAPI descriptions from a directory that follows the style of the